emacsmirror/brf/README.md

 ## Known Issues

-Please report any issues at the [Brf-mode project website](https://bitbucket.org/MikeWoolley/brf-mode).
+Please report any issues at the [Brf-mode website bug tracker](https://bitbucket.org/MikeWoolley/brf-mode/issues).

 There are a couple of known minor issues:

 -   XEmacs Compatibility

 Brf-mode no longer works in XEmacs.
-It's likely to be easy to fix the compatibility issues, but given the demise of XEmacs I don't have any current plans to do this.
+It's likely to be fairly easy to fix the compatibility issues, but given the demise of XEmacs I don't have any current plans to do this.

+Anyone wanting to run Brf-mode on XEmacs should install an older version, as described in [Compatibility](#compatibility).

 -   Menu & Toolbar commands for Cut & Paste